karmakatahdin/solidus_seo/README.md

 - In `spree/shared/_products.html.erb`:
-  - Insert `<% jsonld_list(products) %>` at the bottom of file.
+  - Insert `<% jsonld_list(products) %>` at the bottom of the file.
 (Notice this helper doesn't generate any output, as instead it simply adds to the data that's later outputted by dump_jsonld)

 At this point, assuming you're using the default Solidus views and this extension's deface overrides, the features you've gained are:

-  - Default meta tags including open graph tags, describing a product in the PDP pages and the store/site in all other pages.
+  - Default meta tags including open graph tags, describing a product on the PDP pages, and describing the store/site in all other pages.
   - Store jsonld markup on all your pages.
   - Product jsonld markup in your PDP pages.
   - Breadcrumb jsonld markup in your taxon pages.
   - ItemList jsonld markup in your paginated product pages.
+  - Site-wide default paperclip image optimization (through image_optim)

 ### Models

 This gem is intended to provide a progressive implementation approach.
 To begin with, it defines some methods in your models to be used as an interface/source of your meta data.
 Moreover, it already provides some useful defaults that can be easily extended and customized, all inside your Spree models, via decorators.

-Practically speaking, what this means is that simply by setting your store's metadata from the admin and calling the display_meta_tags helper, you'll get basic jsonld included for your store.
-The output would be as follows:
+Practically speaking, what this means is that simply by setting your store's metadata from the admin and calling the display_meta_tags helper in your layout, you'll get basic jsonld data included for your store.
+The output would be similar to the following:

 ```json
 {